Edward VII: Titles and styles

+His full style as king was "Edward the Seventh, by the Grace of God, of the United Kingdom of Great Britain and Ireland, King, Defender of the Faith, Emperor of India".

 Honours

 Edward VII wearing the Order of the Star of India.
 He became an extra knight of the order in 1861, while Prince of Wales.
 Portrait by Alfred James Downey.